pBread/Entity-Query/README.md

 // true
 ```

-Third, this cache is global thus these benefits are enjoyed across your app.
+Thirdly, this cache is global thus these benefits are enjoyed across your app.

 ## Example